mosdragon/wacv2021/README.md

-# Computer Vision In Practice – Building An End-to-End Pipeline for Object Detection And Segmentation
+# Computer Vision in Practice - Building an End-to-End Pipeline for Object Segmentation
-This repo hosts the resources for the Computer Vision Workshop presented at the Toronto Machine Learning Summit 2020.
+This repo hosts the resources for the Computer Vision Workshop presented at WACV 2021.

 ![Segmentation Visualized][segmentation_img]